swsrmes/shopware-docker-wiki/PhpStorm-Setup.md

 - Save it

 Now set the new interpeter as default for this repository and anything should work like local development

+As PhpStorm is broken with docker-compose v2.
+You have to install docker-compose switch maybe: https://github.com/docker/compose-switch